Last Updated : February 14th 2021

 I. The Treasurer shall file properly audited and appropriate tax returns for the association as per federal, state and local guidelines.

 A. The Board of Trustees shall be the custodians of the association’s movable and immoveable properties.

 B. The maintenance of such properties shall be vested with the Board of Trustees.

 C. Members shall not use the association’s properties for any purpose other than that of the association.

 D. The Board of Trustees may dispose of such properties, provided the total cost or the market value, whichever is higher, shall not exceed two hundred dollars ($200.00).
 The disposal of other such properties, the cost or market value, whichever is higher, that exceed two hundred dollars ($200.00), shall be determined by the General Body.

 Article XXII.
 (AMENDMENTS)

-  - A. This association shall not be dissolved without the vote of consent of three fourth (3/4) of the total membership at an Extra Ordinary General Body Meeting.
+A. This association shall not be dissolved without the vote of consent of three fourth (3/4) of the total membership at a General Body Meeting.

-  - D. In the event of an unresolved dispute about the distribution; the assets of the association shall be transferred to the State of Ohio for further adjudication.
+D. In the event of an unresolved dispute about the distribution of funds and assets; the funds and assets of the association shall be transferred to the State of Ohio for further adjudication.